canonical/cloud-init/doc/rtd/topics/events.rst

 ========================

 All :ref:`datasources` by default support the ``BOOT_NEW_INSTANCE`` event.
-Each Datasource will provide a set of events that it is capable of handling.
+Each Datasource will declare a set of these events that it is capable of handling.
 Datasources may not support all event types.
-In some cases a system may be configured to allow a particular event but may be running on a platform who's datasource cannot support the event.
+In some cases a system may be configured to allow a particular event but may be running on a platform whose datasource cannot support the event.

 Configuring Event Updates
 =========================

-Cloud-init has a default updates policy to handle new instance events always.
-Vendors may want an instance to handle additional events.
-Users have the final say and may provide update configuration which can be used to enable or disable handling of specific events.
-The exception is first boot.
-Configuration will always be applied at first boot, and the user cannot disable this.
+Users may provide update configuration which can be used to enable or disable handling of specific events as long as the events are supported by the datasource.
+However, configuration will always be applied at first boot, and the user cannot disable this.

 updates